Robert “Brother Cleve” Toomey

 That positioned him perfectly for the rise of the Cocktail Nation movement, spearheaded by Combustible Edison, a band that imbued the musical and cultural aesthetic of classic exotica artists such as Arthur Lyman, Martin Denny and Esquivel with a modern touch.
 Leader Michael “The Millionaire” Cudahy invited Cleve to join, first as their touring keyboardist and later as a full band member.

-Deejay, Tiki-Scene Superstar
+Deejay, Tiki-Scene Superstar, Death, Tributes

 Cleve also became a much-sought-after DJ with a global following, appearing in Los Angeles, Miami, New York City, London, Tokyo, Moscow and, of course, Boston.
 And along the way, music met Mai Tais: the DJ/musician/mixologist became a superstar of the Tiki scene, a Cocktail Nation subset that revels in the post-WWII craze for all things Polynesian.